Save

 The Companion Pro Hiker 2 is where lightweight functionality reaches a crossroad with door-busting durability – at an affordable price.
 Credit: Companion

-The EPE Spartan hiking tents take the eager adventurers from the metropolitan maze to the trails primed to blaze!
+From first-time hikers to seasoned trail blazers, the Spartan range takes eager adventurers from the metropolitan maze to the trails primed to blaze!

 Explore Planet Earth Spartan 2 Hiking Tent